caivega/toCSS/Python version/README.md

 In addition, toCSS supports:

 * Extended syntax including nested rules
-* Mminification for color notation:
+* Minification for color notation:
 	* RGB notation into a HEX triplet.
 	* Reducing the 6-digit HEX triplet up to 3-digit